rackerlabs/support-how-to/content/cloud-load-balancers/permissions-matrix-for-cloud-load-balancers.md

 **As of May 24, 2015**

+**Warning:** If SSL is enabled on a load balancer that is configured with nodes that are NOT in the same datacenter, then decrypted traffic will be sent in clear text over the public internet to the external node(s) and will no longer be secure.

 Method Name | API Action | Role | Description
 :---: | :---: | :---: | :---:
 **LOAD BALANCER** | | |